-Expert Neck & Back Specialists in Wake County
+Expert Spine, Neck, & Back Specialists in Wake County

-Common Neck & Back Issues Treated at Raleigh Orthopaedic
+Common Neck and Back Issues Treated at Raleigh Orthopaedic

-Surgery in most cases of back pain is not the only solution.
-There are many nonsurgical treatments to ease your symptoms prior to discussing spine surgery, which include ice, heat, spinal injections, physical therapy, and nonsteroidal anti-inflammatory (NSAIDs) medications.
-Exercise also relieves back pain and might keep it from recurring.
+There is a high probability that your spine condition will not require a surgical procedure.
+There are many non-surgical treatments to ease your symptoms prior to discussing spine surgery, which include ice, heat, spinal injections, physical therapy, and nonsteroidal anti-inflammatory medications (NSAIDs).
+Exercise also relieves back pain and can potentially keep it from recurring.

 Raleigh Orthopaedic spine surgeons may recommend surgery if you have one of the following conditions:

-- A slipped disk that isn’t getting better on its own
+- A slipped disc that isn’t getting better on its own

 - Bone spurs in your spine (these are often caused by arthritis) that are putting pressure on your spinal cord